 Do you have students who need encouragement to find something to write about?
 Writing prompts are a simple way to give kids ideas quickly.

 Laminate Writing Prompt Cards and hang them on a ring or set them in a bin for students to look through.
-You could also select a few for the day to place in a pocket chart for kids to select from.
+You could also select a few for the day to place in a pocket chart for kids to choose from.

 Writing prompt cards on various topics gives students ideas to write about throughout the year.
+These cards are great for students to grab when looking for creative writing prompts for journal writing.

 4. Write About It